jrobs87/Burger/homework_instructions.md

      *  DONE // Create the `main.handlebars` file inside `layouts` directory.

-     * Setup the `main.handlebars` file so it's able to be used by Handlebars.
+     * DONE // Setup the `main.handlebars` file so it's able to be used by Handlebars.

-     * Setup the `index.handlebars` to have the template that Handlebars can render onto.
+     * DONE // Setup the `index.handlebars` to have the template that Handlebars can render onto.

-     * Create a button in `index.handlebars` that will submit the user input into the database.
+     * DONE // Create a button in `index.handlebars` that will submit the user input into the database.

 #### Directory structure